glouppe/info8006-introduction-to-ai/lecture6.md

 class: middle

-## MCMC
+## Rationale

-- Gibbs sampling is a special case of a more general set of methods called **Markov chain Monte Carlo** (MCMC) methods.
-- Metropolis-Hastings is one of the most famous MCMC methods.
-    - Gibbs sampling is a special case of Metropolis-Hastings.
+The sampling process settles into a **dynamic equilibrium** in which the long-run fraction of time spent in each state is exactly proportional to its posterior probability.

+See 14.5.2 for a technical proof.

 ---

 # Summary

-- **Exact inference** by variable elimination .
+- Exact inference by variable elimination .
     - NP-complete on general graphs, but polynomial on polytrees.
     - space = time, very sensitive to topology.
-- **Approximate inference** gives reasonable estimates of the true posterior probabilities in a network and can cope with much larger networks than can exact algorithms.
+- Approximate inference gives reasonable estimates of the true posterior probabilities in a network and can cope with much larger networks than can exact algorithms.
-    - LW does poorly when there is lots of evidence.
+    - Likelihood weighting does poorly when there is lots of evidence.
-    - LW and GS generally insensitive to topology.
+    - Likelihood weighting and Gibbs sampling are generally insensitive to topology.
     - Convergence can be slow with probabilities close to 1 or 0.
     - Can handle arbitrary combinations of discrete and continuous variables.
-- Want to know more about sampling methods?
-Follow [MATH2022](https://www.programmes.uliege.be/cocoon/en/cours/MATH2022-1.html).

 ---